CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 SSH              MY-SSH-KEY                                       Tue Apr 28 19:08:52 2020
 ```

-If a username and password is used for the credentials, the username is displayed in the command output but the password is masked:
+If you use a username and password for the credentials, the username appears in the command output with the password masked:

 ```
 cumulus@switch:~$ netq lcm show credentials